sajal50/learning-notes/books/designing-data-intensive-applications.md

 ]);
 ```

+This is not dissimilar to how SQL is in terms declerativeness.
+NoSQL systems may find itself reinventing SQL in disguise.

 ### Graph-like data models

 If many-to-many relationships are very common in your application, it becomes more natural to start modelling your data as a graph.